kartheekmannepalli/Spring-Kafka-Transactions/README.md

-# Atomic Operations with Spring and Kafka Transactions
+# Atomic Operations with Spring and Kafka Transaction Synchronization
  A simple Spring Boot Application to demo the workings of Spring + kafka transactions to support atomic operations.

 ## Dependencies